Kay545/code_comment/README.md

-# code_comment
-What's in a name?
+# What's in a name?
 That which we call a rose/by any other name would smell as sweet.